VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 pre_ms_relax_num_steps = 100
 ```

-MESA also starts with very tiny time steps after reaching the main sequence.
+MESA also starts with very tiny time steps after the pre-main sequence model has been created and relaxed.
 We can tell it to use larger initial steps, by **adding the following under `&star_job`**:

 ```fortran
 set_initial_dt = .true.